 Since 1982, Dr. Einhorn has practiced as a leading surgeon specializing in reconstructive surgery of the hip and knee in Boston and New York.
 He is an internationally acclaimed leader in the field of regenerative medicine, an area heralded as the future of orthopaedics.
 One of Dr. Einhorn's specialties is Orthopaedic Adult Stem Cell Surgery for Avascular Necrosis of the Hip.
 His innovative, safe technique, which has been practiced by only a few doctors nationwide, grows new bone utilizing the patient's own stem cells procured from bone marrow for restoration of function and pathology of hip joints.

-Dr. Einhorn's research at the Boston University Orthopaedic Research Lab has been funded by the National Institutes of Health since 1990.
+Dr. Einhorn's research has been funded by the National Institutes of Health since 1990.
 Working closely with a team of 50 physicians and scientists, including orthopaedic surgeons, Ph.D. scientists, graduate students, orthopaedic doctors in training, nurse practitioners, and post doctorate fellows, Dr. Einhorn researches and develops new therapies to enhance the repair of bone, and the blood supply to bone.